OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 any individual message diminishes.
 At a certain size, it becomes much more difficult to evaluate the authority level of a person posting on the list, and the social ties weaken between list participants.
-On one list, when the main list got too busy, they created a "developers" mailing list where they could hang out together.
+On one list I participated in, when the main list got too busy, they created a "developers" mailing list where they could hang out together.
 A similar phenomenon happens with IRC channels.